liclac/SecretBooru/README.md

 SecretBooru is a 'booru clone similar to [Gelbooru](http://gelbooru.com/) and [Danbooru](http://danbooru.donmai.us/), that encrypts stored images and decrypts them on the fly.

+It should be cross-platform, but Windows has a tendency to break things.

 Security
 --------
 In a few points, SecretBooru: